baruuum/weather/README.md

 - Temperature line in black is temperature in Celicus, dark magenta line is the "Feels like" temperature
 - Weekends are shaded in blue
+- Run `Rscript forecast.R` and it will produce a `forecast.pdf` file with plots